 Avoid the Risks of Misclassified Contractors in France with the Help of an Experienced Expansion Partner

 Ultimately, the French government encourages employment so individuals are protected by labor rights.
-One option firms have is the use of what are known as “portage salarials”, which are, in effect, Professional Employer Organizations (PEO).
+One option firms have is “portage salarials”, which are, in effect, Professional Employer Organizations (PEO).
 Using these eliminates independent contractor risk, yet is more flexible and more cost effective than traditional employment options.
 Many expanding businesses choose to rely on the experience and expertise of these international expansion partners.

 Through our International PEO solution, Velocity Global has helped hundreds of companies source and employ top talent all across the globe.
 And, with global expansion capabilities in more than 185 countries (including France), we can help your firm pursue its global expansion goals—and ensure compliance in virtually any country.